geo1337/Databases_2_preexam/README.md

-# 💻 Full-Stack Login & User Management System with PHP and MySQL
+# 💻 Full-Stack User Authentication / Tracking and Dashboard System

 This project was developed as a pre-exam assignment for the **Databases II module (Summer Semester 2025)** at **Hochschule für Technik Stuttgart**.
 It demonstrates the implementation of a secure, role-based login and registration system with a dynamic dashboard, login environment tracking, and real-time admin features.